-Figure 12: Histogram of subsystem 2 (+/-circumstance in projected discourse of non-referential narratives kurtosis is 0.23, indicating that the data are slightly more peaked than the normal distribution.
+Figure 11: Q-Q plot for subsystem 2 (+/-circumstance) in projected discourse of non-referential narratives The histogram (Figure 12) is not perfectly bell-shaped, falling off lots quicker to kurtosis is 0.23, indicating that the data are slightly more peaked than the normal distribution.
 The mean is 35 selections/100 instances of the system.
 The median is 36 selections/100 instances of the system.
 The mode is 50 selections/100 instances of the system.
 Although the mode differs substantially from the other measures of central tendency, the other indicators point to the applicability of t-tests, so I will perform them.